The best sales to shop today: Chewy, Great Jones, Columbia and more | CNN Underscored

 - Top-rated e-books for Kindle are now up to 80% off, so stock up on some good finds.

-- MAC’s famous matte lipstick and lip primer are now as low as $9.50 for today only at Ulta.
+- MAC’’s famous matte lipstick and lip primer are now as low as $9.50 for today only at Ulta.

 - BioLite is offering up to 20% off lanterns, fire pits and more for its Labor Day sale.

-- Take 25% all of Rifle Paper Co.’s adorable patterned products, including the new AirTag key ring, with code the LABORDAY.
+- Take 25% all of Rifle Paper Co.’s adorable patterned products, including the new AirTag key ring, with the code LABORDAY.

 - Save up to 80% on a new area rug to brighten your space at Rugs.com for Labor Day.